phogolabs/inflate/README.md

 ```

 The package supports serialization of parameters in [OpenAPI spec](https://swagger.io/docs/specification/serialization/) format.
-For more advanced examples, please see the online documentation.
+For more advanced examples, please read the online documentation.

 ## Contributing